themayursinha/blog/_posts/2026-05-08-stop-fixing-bola-one-endpoint-at-a-time.md

 - an admin endpoint lacks elevated policy
 - a service-to-service endpoint fails to validate caller identity

 The goal is not to make CI noisy.
 The goal is to catch structural authorization gaps before they reach production.

-Start with warnings if the signal is immature.
-Move to enforcement when the patterns are stable.
+Start with warnings if the signal is immature, then move to enforcement when the patterns are stable.
 Security controls that begin as observability often become stronger because teams learn what "good" looks like before blocking deploys.

 ## Observability and runtime detection

-Every important authorization decision should produce structured logs.
+Every important authorization decision should produce structured logs:

 ```json
 {